Design a Faux Brand Dribbble Contest

 What we got in return went way above and beyond our highest expectations.
-Some designers created beautifully-clean animated logos (see Workoo and Diamond Divorce), while others built in-depth Frontify Style Guides with photography, illustrations, and visual guidelines (Marsha’s Hard Cider and Bite!), or added detailed brand stories to their already stunning designs.
+Some designers created beautifully-clean animated logos (see Workoo and Diamond Divorce), while others built in-depth Frontify Guidelines with photography, illustrations, and visual guidelines (Marsha’s Hard Cider and Bite!), or added detailed brand stories to their already stunning designs.

 Runners-up, you rock.
 Before we get to the top 3 winners, first, we have to say that this was an extremely difficult decision-making process, and we want to give a major hi-five and a huge shout-out to everyone who entered.
 You certainly didn’t make the choice easy for our jury.
 Feast your eyes on the work of just a few more of our honorable mentions:

 Olive’s Organics: Healthy Foods by Nathan Holthus

 Muerto Brewing: Craft Brewery by Frank Hylsky – check out more where this came from in the Frontify Brand Guidelines Frank created.

 Cavea: Streaming Service by August Schippert

 The thought and depth put into the submissions were top-notch (check out Traject, with speed accounted for within the logo) and we were impressed - but not surprised - by the skills of the brand designers.

 In all, we had 40 faux brands created for the Playoff, and 12 Frontify Brand Guidelines were submitted as part of the faux brand.
 But when it came time to choose just finalists, our jury of 6 design and product team members had the task of choosing winners.